BirdeeHub/tomlua/README.md

 local tomlua = require("tomlua")

--- you can call it like a function and get a copy with different options local tomlua2 = tomlua {
+-- you can call it like a function and get a copy of the library with a new options table local tomlua2 = tomlua {
     -- fancy_tables allows multiline inline tables with a trailing comma -- key = value still must be on the same line